Kapil Sharma Is Going Through An Extremely Stressful Time; Is On Heavy Medication!

 - Here’s Why Sunil Grover, Ali Asgar & Kapil Sharma Never Worked Together After The Mid-air Fight

-Ace comedian, Kapil Sharma has been involved in a number of controversies in the last few months.
+Ace comedian, Kapil Sharma has been involved in a number of controversies during the last few months.
 It won't be wrong if we say that Kapil is controversy's favourite child.
 Recently, the actor-comedian grabbed headlines for his abusive tweets.
 He had also abused a journalist.

-Later, he filed a case on his ex-managers Preeti and Neeti and the journalist.
-This incident put his new game show, Family Time With Kapil Sharma in trouble.
+Later, he filed a case against his ex-managers, Preeti and Neeti, and the journalist.
+This incident put his new game show, Family Time With Kapil Sharma, in trouble.
 Post the Twitter controversy, many things have been written against him and his show.

 Family Time With Kapil Sharma